 Internal and external stressors:

-There are both internal and external stressors (or key determinants) affecting the resilience of food production systems.
+There are both internal and external stressors (and key determinants) affecting the resilience of food production systems.
 Addressing this combination of factors is central to the project.
 External stressors include uncertainties caused by changing climate and impacts on the spatial and temporal pattern of rainfall, temperature increases, human (and livestock) population growth and movement, and changes to production and market conditions.
 Rainfall is perhaps the single highest stress factor across all six regions (and across the 12 selected woreda implementation sites under this project).
 Changes to the belg (or ‘short’) rains include later onset and/or lack of rainfall in critical crop-growing and maturing periods.
 This disrupts production and substantially reduces the availability of fodder for livestock production.
 Given that some 88% of livestock feed comes from natural grazing and browse, with crop residues accounting for 10%, and industrial by-products such as oilseed cake supplying the remaining 2%, this can have major impacts on household livelihoods.
 Where there is substantial reduction in rainfall and grazing is severely affected, distress sales and herd off-take can result, drastically reducing future livelihood security through undermining the asset base of poor households.
 This is a key focus of government activities such as the Productive Safety Net Programme, which will be a key partner in the implementation of this child project.

 Internal stressors include continuing lack of income security faced by sections of the rural population.
 Ethiopia managed to achieve substantial economic growth from 1998 to 2015 with important impacts on poverty; now less than 30% of households in Ethiopia live below the poverty line, which represents significant progress in poverty reduction compared to the preceding decade (World Bank, 2015).
 At the same time, food insecurity remains a daily, seasonal and annual challenge for millions of smallholder farmers, agro-pastoralists and pastoralists.
 The reasons are complex and include low asset holdings and access to resources, inherent risk and variability in rainfall-driven systems, policy changes and other external factors.
 Complex long-term impacts of landscape degradation in combination with gaps in knowledge on how to respond (or capacity to apply existing knowledge), together create barriers to more sustainable and resilient farming practices.
 Through breaking down these barriers, resilience and adaptation can be enhanced as climate and market conditions change, and livelihood security can be achieved through more sustainable use of natural-resource endowments and greater livelihood diversification.